eclipse-tractusx/bpdm/docs/developer/testing-guide.md

 ### The WHEN section

-The WHEN section is a single API call through `gateClient`.
+The WHEN section is a single API call through the module's API client.
 It captures the response in a local variable.

 ```kotlin